coppit/docker-filebot-ui/README.md

 Run:

-`sudo docker run --name=FileBot-UI -d -p 3389:3389 -v /input/dir/path:/input -v /output/dir/path:/output:rw coppit/filebot-ui`
+`sudo docker run --name=FileBot-UI -d -p 3389:3389 -v /input/dir/path:/input -v /output/dir/path:/output:rw -v /config/dir/path:/config:rw coppit/filebot-ui`

 Then connect a remote desktop client to your server.
 If you have changed the host port, then specify the server as `<host ip>:<host port>`.
 There are RDP clients for multiple platforms: